gridbugs/hackmd-posts/ocaml-lsp-learning.md

 (`Toml.Types.Table.Key.to_string` was the function whose definition I was trying to jump to.)

+The error message suggest that Merlin was unable to find the definition of that function.
-It's time to learn about `merlin` - the OCaml code analyzer used internally by OCaml-LSP.
+It's time to learn about Merin - the OCaml code analyzer used internally by OCaml-LSP.

 ## Merlin